 1776: Padre Francisco Garces traverses the Tehachapi Pass with four Mojave Indian guides.

-1827: Jedediah Smith crosses the Tehachapi Pass as the first American to see the area.
+1827: Jedediah Smith crosses the Tehachapi Pass and becomes the first American to see the area.

-1832-33: Kit Carson guides trappers through the valley over Jedediah Smith's route.
+1832-33: Kit Carson guides trappers through the valley using Smith's route.

 1843: John C. Fremont crosses Tehachapi and Oak Creek passes.

 1853: Lt.
 Robert Williamson explores Tehachapi Pass as a possible railroad route.